Degbinsokun

-Ooni Degbinsokun was the 43rd Ooni of Ife, a paramount traditional ruler of Ile Ife, the ancestral home of the Yorubas.
-He succeeded Ooni Adegunle Adewela and was succeeded by Ooni Orarigba.
+Ooni Degbinsokun, also known as Degbin Kùmbúsù, was the 43rd Ooni of Ife, a paramount traditional ruler of Ile Ife, the ancestral home of the Yorubas.
+He succeeded Ooni Adegunle Adewela and was succeeded by his son Ooni Orarigba.

+Ancestry

+He was a son of Adesunmakin, a descendant of Ooni Agbedegbede, who in turn was a descendant of Ooni Giesi.
+His brother was Ooni Derin Ologbenla.
+He was a relative to Ooni Gbegbaaje (brother to his father Adesunmakin).